-80. In countries across the world, responsibility for expenditures, revenues, borrowing, and the delivery of public goods and services falls upon key actors and institutions at all levels of government, from national or state/provincial governments to the local level.
+- 80. In countries across the world, responsibility for expenditures, revenues, borrowing, and the delivery of public goods and services falls upon key actors and institutions at all levels of government, from national or state/ provincial governments to the local level.
 Municipalities also rely on important private and non-profit sector actors to conduct business.
 As will be discussed in the following section, the successful implementation of the New Urban Agenda requires understanding, first, the basic systems and frameworks of governance within which government actors and institutions operate.
-Second, strategies and examples for how these various actors and institutions can work together with members of the private and non-profit sectors to best advance municipal fiscal systems in these various frameworks for governance are discussed.

-- 81. Understanding key actors in global fiscal governance begins with distinguishing the three major systems of governance in the developed and developing world where all actions occur: federal systems, unitary systems, and confederate systems.
+Second, strategies and examples for how these various actors and institutions can work together with members of the private and non-profit sectors to best advance municipal fiscal systems in these various frameworks for governance are discussed. - Understanding key actors in global fiscal governance begins with distinguishing the three major systems of governance in the developed and developing world where all actions occur: federal systems, unitary systems, and confederate systems.
 In federal systems, two levels of government share ruling authority, each reserving certain powers over areas of action and each possessing an inherent guarantee of power and autonomy for governance within these areas.
 Examples of federal governments are Mexico, United States and Australia (Riker, 1964: 11).
 In unitary systems, constitutional authority is vested in one sovereign national Government, and any decision-making power vested in subnational governments is delegated from the national Government (Norris, 2008: 9).
-South Africa, the United Kingdom of Great Britain and Northern Ireland, France and China provide models of unitary systems.
-In confederate systems, independent States delegate power to a central national Government for specific purposes; the balance of authority resides with the confederate states. - 82.
+South Africa, the United Kingdom of Great Britain and Northern Ireland, France and China provide models of unitary systems.27 In confederate systems, independent States delegate power to a central national Government for specific purposes; the balance of authority resides with the confederate states. - 82.
 The three categories of governance structures can be subdivided by myriad features, including, most notably, varying degrees of devolution.
-Devolution is the selective decentralization of authority and transfer of responsibility for public functions from the central government to subordinate or quasi-independent government organizations (Norris, 2008: 10).
-Fiscal decentralization governs the degree of autonomy and flexibility actors in local government have to implement
+Devolution is the selective decentralization of authority and transfer of responsibility for public functions from the central government to subordinate or quasi-independent government organizations (Norris,

-This paper presents a basic typology, but wide variability within the different types of frameworks is highly relevant to governance.
+27 This paper presents a basic typology, but wide variability within the different types of frameworks is highly relevant to governance.
 For example, the Republic of South Africa is governed by a three-tier system of government and an independent judiciary.
-South Africa operates as a parliamentary system, with legislative authority held by the Parliament of South Africa and executive authority vested in the President of South Africa, who is elected to a fixed term, and his Cabinet.
-In South Africa the national, provincial, and local levels of government all have legislative and executive authority in their own spheres.
+South Africa perates as a parliamentary system, with legislative authority held by the Parliament of South Africa and executive authority vested in the President of South Africa has been accounted in the President of South Africa and local levels of government all have legislative and executive authority in their own spheres.
 To learn more about the South African constitution and framework for fiscal governance, see Blochliger and Kantorowicz.